Table of Contents

 At present, when a cardholder contacts their issuing bank to dispute an unrecognized charge, the issuer should attempt to gather more information and details and, if appropriate, assign the resulting chargeback to the fraud-related reason code that most closely matches the facts of the situation.

-Of course, this reason code would also show up in cases of true fraud, where the customer didn’t recognize the charge because they really didn’t place or authorize it themselves.
+Of course, this reason code could also show up in cases of true fraud, where the customer didn’t recognize the charge because they really didn’t place or authorize it themselves.

-Friendly fraud was also commonly seen alongside this reason code, as it is easy enough for cyber-shoplifters to lie and claim that a transaction was unfamiliar and probably fraudulent just to get their bank to allow a chargeback.
+Friendly fraud was also a common cause of this reason code, as it is easy enough for cyber-shoplifters to lie and claim that a transaction was unfamiliar and probably fraudulent just to get their bank to allow a chargeback.

 - Additional product or transaction data not included in the clearing record.